Molad: The Center for the Renewal of Democracy

 |In their own words||“An independent, non-partisan research institute and think tank dedicated to the fundamental political and social issues of Israeli life.”
 Composed of “experts, policy makers and activists” who aim “to inject quality content into the Israeli public discourse” by “developing a comprehensive vision for the State of Israel that is equitable and, in tandem, seeks peaceful integration of Israel into its geopolitical environment.”|

-- According to the Anna Lindh Foundation, Molad has also received funding from the Skoll Global Threats Foundations.
+- According to the Anna Lindh Foundation, Molad also received funding from the Skoll Global Threats Foundations.
+This information has been removed from Anna Lindh’s website after questions arose on the subject.

 - While Molad claims to be “The Center for the Renewal of Democracy,” it promotes a narrow, intolerant agenda, without providing diverse views or showing respect for other political opinions.